Ashvin0740/cse-notes/README.md

 - Password attacks.
 - Advanced persistent threats (APT)
 ```
-### explain security attacks performed on information or data
+Explain security attacks performed on information or data
 ```
 A security attack is an unauthorized attempt to steal, damage, or expose data from an information system such as your website.